brandonrobertz/autoscrape-py/README.rst

             Setting to -1 means unlimited maximum crawl depth.
             [default: 10]

+        --max-pages NUM
+            Maximum number of unique pages, in total, to fetch.
+            AutoScrape will stop crawling once this is hit.

         --leave-host
             By default, autoscrape will not leave the host given in the BASEURL.
 This option lets the scraper leave the host.

+        --only-links MATCH_STREING
+            A whitelist of links to follow.
+All others will be ignored.
+Can be a string or a regex with multiple strings to match separated by a pipe (|) character.

+        --ignore-links MATCH_STRING
+            This option can be used to remove any links matching MATCH_STRING (can be a regex or just a string match) from consideration for clicking.
+Accepts the same argument format as --only-links.

         --link-priority SORT_STRING
             A string to sort the links by.
 In this case, any link containing "SORT_STRING" will be clicked before any other links.

-        --ignore-links MATCH_STRING
-            This option can be used to remove any links matching MATCH_STRING (can be a regex or just a string match) from consideration for clicking.
+In most cases you probably want to use the whitelist, --only-links, option.

+        --ignore-extensions IGNORE_EXTENSIONS
+            Don't click on or download URLs pointing to files with these extensions.

         --result-page-links MATCH_STRINGS_LIST
             If specified, AutoScrape will click on any links matching